 \subsection{Evaluation of MLP Kernel}

-We integrate \name into the MLP layer of LLMs and evaluate its perplexity, accuracy and speedup on end-to-end inference.
-For language modeling tasks (Wiki2, PTB, and C4), we report perplexity (PPL), which measures the model’s uncertainty in predicting the next token, with lower values indicating better predictions.
+We integrate \name into the MLP layers of LLMs and evaluate its perplexity (PPL), accuracy, and speedup on end-to-end inference.
+For language modeling tasks (Wiki2, PTB, and C4), we report PPL, which measures the model’s uncertainty in predicting the next token, with lower values indicating better predictions.
 For common-sense reasoning tasks (the other six tasks), we report task accuracy.

-To assess the trade-off between inference speed and accuracy degradation, we adopt the Speedup Degradation Ratio~$\gamma$~\cite{he2024matters}:

-where $\text{Avg}_{\text{full}}$ and $\text{Avg}_{\text{method}}$ denote the average accuracy of the full model and the performance-optimization method, respectively.
-A lower $\gamma$ reflects greater efficiency, capturing how well a method retains accuracy for each unit of speedup.